mbeddr/mps-build-backends/modelcheck/README.md

   --result-format RESULT_FORMAT       reporting format for the JUnit file
 ```

-The `--result-format` option takes one of three values: `model` produces one test per tested model (the default), `module-and-model` produces one test per module and tested model,
+The `--result-format` option takes one of three values: `model` produces one test per tested model (the default,
+deprecated and buggy, see below), `module-and-model` produces one test per module and tested model, `message`
-`message` produces one test for each model checker message.
+produces one test for each model checker message.

+Option `--result-format=model` is deprecated because the resulting XML report does not contain module-level errors.
+It is however kept as default for backwards compatibility.

 If no models (`--model`) nor modules (`--module`) are given, the entire project will be checked.
 Models or modules can
 be excluded from checking via `--exclude-model` or `--exclude-module` options.
 All options accept regular expressions